 Bodhi Khaya Artist Residency

-Bodhi Khaya Residency is an annual two-week, funded, artist-founded, artist-led and process-oriented residency.
-It was initiated by a small group of artist friends who, after being accepted into international residencies, recognized a lack of similar opportunities within the South African arts landscape.
-In response, they established the residency in 2021.
+Bodhi Khaya Artist Residency is an annual two-week, funded residency created by artists, for artists.
+It was founded in 2021 by a small group of artist friends who, after experiencing international residencies, recognised how few comparable opportunities existed within the South African arts landscape.
+They decided to create the kind of space they themselves had been searching for.

 Residency Team